The Dos and Don’ts of Diary Studies

 - Easy for participants to include you in on relevant emails and send you relevant web pages

-- If using a micro blogging service like Posterous, you can use comments to ask questions
+- You can use comments to ask questions

 - It’s not suitable for less technical participants